JnCrMx/DynamicWallpaper/README.md

 If you use this way, you don't need to rebuild the program if the source changes.
 Building the program is included in this command.

+## Usage

+After launching the application, just left-click the icon in your system tray to open the configuration window.

+Now you can configure your wallpaper.
+A good first step is to select a video file (or URL).
+More information about the color modes and different configurations will be provided soon, so for now you need to experiment a bit :smile:.

+Remember to click "Apply" to save and apply your configuration.
+Using "Exit" will also allow you to save the configuration;
+just don't terminate the application forcefully.

 ## Development

 ### How does it work?